 #3) Number of requests: This section denotes a representation of failed requests vs successful requests.
-It’s also termed as OK vs KO.
+It’s also termed OK vs KO.

 Here, for new users, the naming might be a little difficult to understand, but OK here means a successful request and KO means a failed request.

-#4) Statistics: This section details out statistics at the individual scenario level.
+#4) Statistics: This section details statistics at the individual scenario level.
 It shows details at request level and metrics like – total requests, total requests passed/failed, percentile values like – 50/75/95/99 percentile, etc.

 The below image shows an example scenario that executes 2 requests and the statistics for the same:

-You can see here since the scenario has multiple requests, the statistics section details out data or metrics at the individual request level.
+You can see here since the scenario has multiple requests, the statistics section details data or metrics at the individual request level.

 b) Details Section